ArkinSolomon/xpkg-docs/docs/registry-api/status-codes.md

 # Status Codes

 This page contains general status codes that are not explained in the documentation all the time.
 They typically follow [standard HTTP status code definitions](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), however, some routes may provide additional information with or clarification on these status codes, and will be explained there.
 If no response body for a route is described, the contents of the response are irrelevant.
+All `200` level responses will be at least described.

+> Status codes under "Other responses" that are surrounded by brackets indicate that the status code is not directly in the path of code execution, but may be sent abnormally.

 ## Status Code `200`